 Appeal to Talent

 Santiago is home to top-tier universities and offers a competitive cost of living compared to many global cities.
-In the Mercer Quality of Living Ranking 2024, it ranks 98, showing an improvement of six places.
-However, the cost of living is relatively moderate, ranking 160 in the Mercer Cost of Living Ranking 2024, a significant improvement from the previous year’s 233.
+In the Mercer Quality of Living Ranking 2024, it fares 98, showing an improvement of six places.
+However, the cost of living is relatively moderate, ranking 160 in the Mercer Cost of Living Ranking 2024, a notable improvement in affordability compared to its 87th position the year before.

-Other indicators, such as the Numbeo Quality of Life Index, place Santiago at 167, while the Numbeo Cost of Living Index ranks it 187, indicating a balance between affordability and liveability.
+Other indicators, such as Numbeo’s Quality of Life Index 2025, place Santiago at 227, while its Cost of Living Index 2025 ranks it 202, indicating a balance between affordability and liveability.

 Urban Sustainability